 “Design” does not merely refer to fancy images or over-the-top colors, rather the overall synergy of elements such as fonts, colors, buttons, and other visual elements.

 Ultimately, software with a clean and welcoming interface will be simpler for agents to use.

 If you use Gmail, something that works on top of it and blends in neatly, would be just great for you.

-3. Is it easy to set up?
+3. Ensure the software is easy to set up

 Along with a simple interface, customer service software should have a simple learning curve.
 This is where user onboarding comes in.
 User onboarding is the process of equipping customers with enough information, so they can find value in a product and know how to use it.